fartuk/ml_investment/docs/quickstart.rst

 2. Define and fit pipeline
 ###############################

 You may specify all steps of pipeline creation.
-There are several default data loaders in :mod:`~ml_investment.data`.
-Features are in
-:mod:`~ml_investment.features`
-Targets are in
-:mod:`~ml_investment.targets`
+Base pipeline consist of the folowing steps:

+- Define features.
+Features is a number of values and characteristics that will be calculated for model trainig.
+  Default feature calculators are located at :mod:`~ml_investment.features`
+- Define targets.
+Target is a final goal of the pipeline, it should represent some desired useful property.
+  Default target calculators are located at :mod:`~ml_investment.targets`
+- Choose model.
+Model is machine learning algorithm, core of the pipeline.
+  It also may incapsulate validateion and other stuff.
+  You may use wrappers from :mod:`~ml_investment.models`
+- Choose dataset.
+It should have all needed for features and targets data loading methods.
-There are some model wrappers in :mod:`~ml_investment.targets`
+  There some pre-defined datasets at :mod:`~ml_investment.data`

 .. code-block:: python

-    from ml_investment.utils import load_config
+    from ml_investment.utils import load_config, load_tickers
     from ml_investment.data import YahooData
     from ml_investment.features import QuarterlyFeatures, BaseCompanyFeatures,\
                                        FeatureMerger